 Everyone has an opinion on the new Coming 2 America movie.
 So here is mine.
-Hopefully, these sentiments of disparity aren’t as potent as those about whether to listen to R. Kelly’s songs or not.
+Hopefully, these sentiments of disparity aren’t as potent as those about whether to listen to R. Kelly’s songs.
 Isn’t it mad that I dread a backlash when expressing my attitude towards something as simple as a new film?
 But that is precisely my point.
 Not only have times changed dramatically, but the earth has also obeyed the sun at least thirty times since 1988.
 Okay, let me make sense of what I just said.
 Maybe there is an enjoyable subject to unwrap.
-The audience that rolled on the floor, swooning, and laughing, raved for three decades about how Coming to America is arguably one of the greatest comedy films of all time.
+The audience that rolled on the floor, swooning and laughing, raved for three decades about how Coming to America is arguably one of the greatest comedy films ever.
 That’s not who’s reacting to this sequel.

 Today’s feminists are over the prince/princess thing.
 We have fuel, Plenty of Fish, Instagram, and Only Fans.
 The empowerment aspect of women in the film is still powerful, but not so much a quest for romance as a quest for overthrowing the traditional structure of Zamunda.
 This 2021 audience wants to see a feminist or a gay heir of Zamunda.
 Is it even politically correct if I said in 1988 that homophobia was acceptable?
 What if I also said LGBTQ+ is the order of the day today?
 Well, maybe you can humor me.
 Would a 31 years old heterosexual male walk away from a Teyana Taylor?
-As a prince, he could bang her, the royal barber, and his bathers.
+He could bang her, the royal barber, and his bathers as a prince.
 These are a few areas where the generation gap between viewers can create mixed emotions about the story.

 Let’s face it, Eddie Murphy slept on his movie Coming to America.
-When we consider the direction in which the world has gone culturally, we could say this film was ahead of its time.
+Considering how the world has gone culturally, we could say this film was ahead of its time.
 If Eddie had embraced his bold content and exploited it over the years, this story would have made billions and billions of dollars.
 Think about it.
 The movie is a feminist’s flagship.
 Besides, there are also some LGBTQ+ components.
 The film reeks of the long-awaited Hollywood story of African royalty or black excellence.
 That’s three for three right there.
 They represented the feminists.
 Check.
-And factored the LGBTQ+ community in.
+And they factored the LGBTQ+ community in.
 Check.
 The African and black communities are stewarded.
 Check.
-However, the generational gap between the audience, societal transformation in cultural mentality, and the prolonged wait are plausibly why many people cannot relate to this variant.
+However, many people cannot relate to this variant because of the generational gap between the audience, societal transformation in cultural mentality, and the prolonged wait.

 In this review, I gave my opinion on why mixed feelings exist.
 Why have some fans given a negative reflection?
 In short, it is because 1.
 Their mentalities have changed since the first one.
 Cultural norms from those times have become outdated.
 2. The actors who played our favorite characters have also evolved.
 We see Zamunda more than thirty years later.
 Lisa is not the doe-eyed girl who dumped Darryl to be with Akeem.
 Akeem is not only a father but also a husband and king.
 And last but not least, today’s audience is virtually impossible to please anymore.
 Compared to now, moviegoers were more appreciative in the 80s and 90s.
 The movie itself is an instant box-office smash hit already.
 I honestly hope we get a part three someday.*